 5 Key Points for Comparing Parcel Insurance Offers

 Now that you know you need Ad Valorem insurance, how do you choose the right one?
-Here's your comparison checklist.
+Here is your comparison checklist.

-- Limit of Indemnity: How much are you really covered for?
+- Limit : How much are you actually covered for?

-- Pricing and business model: Is cost a fixed percentage of value?
-Are there any hidden charges or subscriptions?
+- Pricing and Business Model: Is the cost a fixed percentage of the value?
+Are there any hidden fees or subscription costs?

-- Covered items and exclusions : Is your type of product (luxury, pre-owned, high-tech) explicitly covered?
+- Covered Items and Exclusions: Is your type of product (luxury, used, high-tech) explicitly covered?
 Read the fine print!

-- Claims management: Is the claims process quick and easy?
-Do you obtain compensation within 72 hours or 3 months?
+- Claims Management: Is the claims process quick and easy?
+Do you receive compensation within 72 hours or three months?

-- The Target: Is the offer adapted to individuals, SMEs, or large volumes?
+- The Target: Is the offer suitable for individuals, SMEs, or large volumes?

 Comparison of the Best Parcel Delivery Insurance Policies

 The market is divided into two camps: insurance offered directly by carriers and insurance offered by independent specialist insurers.
-For more details, please consult our comprehensive comparison of ad valorem 2025 insurance policiesand the focus on all parcel insurance offers on our hub (Carrier, CMS, Transport Broker, etc.).
+For more details, please consult our comprehensive comparison of ad valorem insurance policies and focus on all parcel insurance offers on our hub (Carrier, CMS, Transport Broker, etc.).

-The major point of differentiation: Specialized insurance solutions like Claisy have built their model to fill all the gaps left by carriers, allowing you to ship all your insured packages, even when carrier insurance excludes your merchandise.
-They offer not only better coverage at a better price, but also technological tools (connection to Shopify, PrestaShop, Magento, etc.) to fully automate parcel insurance management, which is impossible with carrier offers.
+The key differentiator: Specialized insurance solutions such as Claisy have built their model to fill all the gaps left by carriers and allow you to ship all your insured packages, even when carrier insurance excludes your goods.
+Not only do they offer better coverage at a better price, but they also provide technological tools (connection to Shopify, PrestaShop, Magento, etc.) to fully automate parcel insurance management, which is impossible with carriers' offerings.

 Which Parcel Insurance Should You Choose Based on Your Profile?

-Find out more about our interactive carrier insurance comparator here
+Find our interactive carrier insurance comparison tool here

-- Are you a private individual who occasionally sends a valuable object?
-Your Carrier 's Ad Valorem option may suffice, but compare its cost with that of a specialized insurer.
+- Are you an individual who occasionally ships valuable items?
+Your Carrier Ad Valorem option Carrier be sufficient, but compare its cost with that of a specialized insurer.

 - Are you a retailer small business/SME)?
 A specialized insurer is the only viable solution.
 It protects your margin, your time, and your reputation.
-Automation via CMS connector is a huge productivity gain in managing your transport disputes.
+Automation via CMS connector is a huge productivity gain in managing your disputes .

 - Do you ship luxury goods, high-tech items, or secondhand goods?
 Carriers often exclude these items.
 Only a specialized insurer like Claisy will offer you adequate coverage to insure yourpackages.

 - Are you a marketplace?
-Customer experience is essential, and so is protecting your sellers: discover how Claisy can revolutionize your protection of sellers and buyers—digitize your transport dispute process.
+Customer experience is essential, and so is protecting your sellers: discover how Claisy can revolutionize your protection of sellers and buyers—digitize your Dispute process.

 Practical Guide: How does Delivery Insurance work?